FredericRP/Standard-Assets/AssetBundleTool/README.md

 4. Click on Export button to create the asset bundles
 5. Move them to the StreamingAssets root folder
 6. Load them using the LocalLoader script

-Remote bundles will be managed in a future release.